 Big data-driven companies know this.
 They run thousands of tests concurrently!
 They have teams that develop in-house systems for monitoring all these tests.
 It’s a massive part of their life blood.
 And for good reason: data science models and product enhancements can’t be considered improved unless they’re measured.
 And A/B testing is how that’s generally done.
 But like anything else, some companies get it right, and some don’t.

 It’s really easy to waste a lot of time and resources on A/B testing.
 In this post, I’ll explain how typical A/B tests are performed, what they’re designed to do and show you how to make tests work for, not against your business.

 And if you’re not yet testing, there’s no better time to start than now!
 Call us, we can help.
 After all, what gets measured gets managed, and A/B tests are ultimately just powerful measurement tools.
 (See part two of this article for a rundown of types of A/B tests and which perform best.)

 I’ll assume you’re on board with the importance of testing.
 I’m glad that’s out of the way!
 For the rest of this post I’ll show you how to think about efficient testing.
 Testing that gives you the answers you need, quickly and automatically.
-First, the way we usually see companies approach tests, then a newer and more efficient method that can save you a lot of valuable time and money (i.e., impressions).
+First, we’ll look at how we usually see companies approach tests, then we’ll dive into a newer and more efficient method that can save you a lot of valuable time and money (i.e., impressions).
 Let’s dive in!

 Here’s what typical A/B tests look like: